DFE-Digital/teacher-success/app/views/content/get-support/get-support-outside-your-training.md

 Some examples include the following:

-- <%= govuk_link_to "National Education Union", "https://neu.org.uk/advice/member-groups/new-teachers" %>
+- <a class="govuk-link" href="https://neu.org.uk/advice/member-groups/new-teachers">National Education Union<span class="govuk-visually-hidden">.
+This is an external link.</span></a>
-- <%= govuk_link_to "National Association of Schoolmasters Union of Women Teachers (NASUWT)", "https://www.nasuwt.org.uk/advice/student-hub.html" %>
+- <a class="govuk-link" href="https://www.nasuwt.org.uk/advice/student-hub.html">National Association of Schoolmasters Union of Women Teachers (NASUWT)<span class="govuk-visually-hidden">.
+This is an external link.</span></a>
-- <%= govuk_link_to "Community Trade Union", "https://community-tu.org/who-we-are/our-sectors/education-and-early-years/teachers-tutors-and-lecturers/" %>
+- <a class="govuk-link" href="https://community-tu.org/who-we-are/our-sectors/education-and-early-years/teachers-tutors-and-lecturers/">Community Trade Union<span class="govuk-visually-hidden">.
+This is an external link.</span></a>